nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Users can seamlessly add tutorials, students and assignments into the TrackMate application.
 On top of that, users can also add student's tutorial attendance to maintain student's accurate attendance record.

-### Feature's Architecture Design
+#### Feature's Architecture Design

-1. **Centralized Parsing with AddCommandParser** :
+1. **Centralized Parsing with AddCommandParser**:
-The parsing logic is centralized in AddCommandParser to ensure that input arguments are consistently handled across commands.
+   The parsing logic is centralized in `AddCommandParser` to ensure that input arguments are consistently handled across commands.
 This prevents each command from having redundant logic and promotes modularity by isolating parsing responsibilities.

     * **Benefit**: This structure simplifies the command classes, making them more focused on executing logic rather than parsing input.
     * **Challenge**: It requires careful handling of the parsing rules to ensure correctness since the parser is a crucial layer between user input and the system’s execution.

 2. **Avoiding Duplicates with Tutorial and Student Validation**:
-We ensure that duplicate students or non-existent tutorials are caught early in ModelManager.
+   We ensure that duplicate students or non-existent tutorials are caught early in `ModelManager`.
 This provides immediate feedback and prevents inconsistent states in the data model.

     * **Benefit**: Validation at the model level ensures the integrity of the data.
-* **Challenge**: This requires checks across multiple classes (such as TutorialList and Student) to ensure consistency without impacting performance.
+    * **Challenge**: This requires checks across multiple classes (such as `TutorialList` and `Student`) to ensure consistency without impacting performance.

 #### Add Student